 Try it.
 I say to myself “ I can’t say no to it unless I’ve tried it”.
 It’s important to push yourself to try stuff.
 I didn't want to come to start with as I was anxious, so if you’ve got someone to take you, that’s a nice way to start until you feel comfortable on your own.
 It’s friendly, no-one’s going to judge you!

 The group feels safe.
-Inspiration Works is a happy place, it’s bright and light and it’s a small space, so I can always see what’s going on.
+It's a happy place, it’s bright and light and it’s a small space, so I can always see what’s going on.
 I also know when I walk through the door that there will always be someone there that I know.